 - RSPCA (Royal Society for the Prevention of Cruelty to Animals).

 There are many animal welfare projects you can get involved with - for more information, see jobs working with animals.

 Find out where to go from here at how to get an environmental job.

 What's it like working in the environmental sector?

 Graduates can expect:

-- to work outdoors in all weather conditions, or be part-office based
+- to work outdoors in all weather conditions, or be partly office-based

-- a wide range of roles, from practical, hands-on and physically-demanding jobs to consultancy work
+- a range of roles, from practical, hands-on and physically demanding jobs to consultancy work

-- varied salaries that will depend on the entry qualification and the industry - the Institute of Environmental Management and Assessment's (IEMA) 2017 survey revealed that the average wages of environment and sustainability professionals was just over £44,000, while consultants earned a median salary of £37,500
+- varied salaries that depend on the entry qualification and the industry - the Institute of Environmental Management and Assessment's (IEMA) Transform: The IEMA State of the Profession Survey 2018 revealed that the average wage of environment and sustainability professionals was £40,000, while consultants earned a median salary of £37,000

 Where can I find volunteering opportunities?